simple-configuration-server/website/docs/deployment/index.md

 1. By deploying Docker containers using the official SCS Docker Image
 2. By cloning this repository and running SCS locally

-Because of it's simplicitly and ease of updating, deploying SCS using Docker is the preferred method.
+Because of it's simplicitly and ease of updating, deploying SCS using a Docker image is the preferred method.
 Local installation is not recommended for anything other than running tests and debugging.

 In addition to deploying SCS, you can also use logging agents to stream the logs to a central logging database.